 When I am meeting with clients, I am often asked “Do you plant trees?”
 The answer is a resounding yes!
-There are many reasons why people tend to ask this question and are looking to plant new trees in their yard:
+There are many reasons why people tend to ask this question and are looking for new tree planting in their yard:

-- To increase wildlife activity in their yard
+- Plant a new tree to increase wildlife activity in their yard

-- To replace trees that needed to be removed
+- Plant a new tree to replace trees that needed to be removed

 So if you are considering putting a new tree in your yard, now is a fine time to get this lined up.
 I have talked with clients who are eagerly waiting for when they will get their new tree installed in the fall with the benefits listed above.
 Plan ahead so you can make use of this opportunity!